simon-dengler/coding-project/tasks.md

 --> **TBD**

 # Frontend
 * The cancel button does not do anything - implement it
+--> done
 * Navigation is bad - add a back to start link on all pages
+--> Home Button in Header
 * Why can I enter my name in the phone input? - Restrict the input to only allow E.164 phone numbers
+-->
 * The text "Game" might not be a game - create a game the user has to win to get to the price
 * We need to proudly present our company - add a header banner with our company logo and a link to our website
 --> Done